tomtom/vimscriptuploader.rb/README.markdown

       Fixed this
       Done that

-[vimball.rb](http://github.org/tomtom/vimball.rb) can generate such YAML files from a vimball recipe.
+vimscriptdef.rb can generate such YAML files from a vimball recipe.

 Those values can also be provided on the command line.